microsoft/accessibility-insights-web/docs/building-web.md

 yarn test -u
 ```

 Extra command line arguments and flags are passed along to Jest.
-For example:

--   To run a single or small number of unit test files, run `yarn test -- -- {FILE_NAME_REGEX}`
--   `yarn watch:test` will start an interactive watch session.

 See more about Jest options [here](https://jestjs.io/docs/en/cli.html).

 To debug using an external tool, run `node --inspect-brk ./node_modules/jest/bin/jest.js --projects src/tests/unit --runInBand -- {RELATIVE_FILE_PATH}`.
 In Chrome, for example, navigate to `chrome://inspect` and click `Open dedicated DevTools for Node`.